ansys/pyprimemesh/doc/source/getting_started/index.rst

          setenv GH_USERNAME <your_github_username>
          cat GH_TOKEN.txt | docker login ghcr.io -u $GH_USERNAME --password-stdin

-5. Pull the PyPrimeMesh service locally using Docker using the following command:
+5. Pull the Ansys Prime Server locally using Docker using the following command:

    .. code-block:: pycon

         docker pull ghcr.io/ansys/prime:25.1.0

-Build the PyPrimeMesh service linux container
+Build the Ansys Prime Server linux container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can build the PyPrimeMesh service Docker containers from the PyPrimeMesh repository docker folder.
+You can build the Ansys Prime Server Docker containers from the PyPrimeMesh repository docker folder.
 The docker folder has the linux/Dockerfile that builds the Linux-based Docker image.

 .. note::
-   PyPrimeMesh Service does not support building windows-based docker images.
+   Ansys Prime Server does not support building windows-based docker images.

 You can build the docker image file as follows: